Trust Pilot Reviews

 Halogen technology produces roughly 15,000 to 20,000 lumens per 1000 watts consumed.
 A 100-150 watt LED fixture easily matches this output while providing superior color rendering and dramatically longer lifespan.

-What Is the 1000W High Pressure Sodium Equivalent to in LED Watts / Lumens?
+What is the 1000W High Pressure Sodium Equivalent to in LED Watts / Lumens?

-High-pressure sodium generates substantial lumen counts but with extremely poor light quality that hampers visual performance.
+High-pressure sodium generates substantial lumen counts, but with extremely poor light quality that hampers visual performance.
 We typically recommend 300-watt LED systems producing 45,000 lumens to outperform 1000W HPS installations.
 The superior color rendering and reduced glare create dramatically better lighting conditions.

 How Long Does a 1000W Metal Halide Bulb Last?